EmersonDeltaV/deltav-edge/README.md

 # Contributing

 This project welcomes contributions, suggestions, and feedback.
-All contributions, suggestions, and feedback you submitted are accepted under the Project's license.
+All contributions, suggestions, and feedback you submit are accepted under the Project's license.
 You represent that if you do not own copyright in the code that you have the authority to submit it under the Project's license.
 All feedback, suggestions, or contributions are not confidential.

-For more information on how to contribute to DeltaV Edge Environment, please read CONTRIBUTING.md.
+For more information on how to contribute to DeltaV Edge Environment, please read [CONTRIBUTING.md](CONTRIBUTING.md]).

 # References